Pazyryk burials: Ice Maiden

 The most famous undisturbed Pazyryk burial so far recovered is the Ice Maiden or "Altai Lady" found by archaeologist Natalia Polosmak in 1993 at Ukok, near the Chinese border.
 The find was a rare example of a single woman given a full ceremonial burial in a wooden chamber tomb in the fifth century BCE, accompanied by six horses.

 She was buried over 2,400 years ago in a casket fashioned from the hollowed-out trunk of a Siberian larch tree.
 On the outside of the casket were stylized images of deer and snow leopards carved in leather.
 Shortly after burial, the grave had apparently been flooded by freezing rain, and the entire contents of the burial chamber had remained frozen in permafrost.
 Six horses wearing elaborate harnesses had been sacrificed and lay to the north of the chamber.

 Reconstruction of the tomb chamber of the Siberian Ice Maiden, in the Anokhin Museum.
-Sacrifical horses are visible to the left, while the princess lies in a wooden sarcophagus.
+Sacrificial horses are visible to the left, while the princess lies in a wooden sarcophagus.

 The maiden's well-preserved body, carefully embalmed with peat and bark, was arranged to lie on her side as if asleep.
 She was young, and her hair had been shaved off but she was wearing a wig and tall hat; she was 167 cm tall.
 Even the animal style tattoos were preserved on her pale skin: creatures with horns that develop into flowered forms.
 Her coffin was made large enough to accommodate the high felt headdress she was wearing, which was decorated with swans and gold-covered carved cats.
 She was clad in a long crimson and white striped woolen skirt and white felt stockings.
 Her yellow blouse was originally thought to be made of wild "tussah" silk but closer examination of the fibers indicate the material is not Chinese but was a wild silk which came from somewhere else, perhaps India.
 Near her coffin was a vessel made of yak horn, and dishes containing gifts of coriander seeds: all of which suggest that the Pazyryk trade routes stretched across vast areas of Iran.
 Similar dishes in other tombs were thought to have held Cannabis sativa, confirming a practice described by Herodotus, but tests showed the mixture to be coriander seeds, probably used to disguise the smell of the body.

 Two years after the discovery of the "Ice Maiden" Dr. Polosmak's husband, Vyacheslav Molodin, found a frozen man, elaborately tattooed with an elk, with two long braids that reached to his waist, buried with his weapons.

 Dr Anicua also noted that her blouse was a bit stained, indicating that the material was not a new garment, made for the burial.